Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 	- Albumin
 		- Albumin 4% reasonable alternative to crystalloid in large-volume resuscitation in septic shock
 		- Albumin 20% used in hepatic failure/spontaneous bacterial peritonitis, hepatorenal syndrome
+- If the patient appears peri-arrest with life threatening hypotension give adrenaline 0.1 mg boluses to buy time and set up a vasopressor infusion
 - Commence/escalate vasopressor infusion (see below)
 	- The optimal initial vasopressor is unknown as is the optimal MAP
 		- In septic shock, it appears the initial pressor of choice is noradrenaline